-- It produces widespread ST segment elevation that may mimic pericarditis or acute MI.
+- Widespread ST elevation in BER may mimic pericarditis or acute MI

 - The physiological basis of BER is poorly understood.
-However, it is generally thought to be a normal variant that is not indicative of underlying cardiac disease.
+It is generally thought to be a normal variant that is not indicative of underlying cardiac disease, but recently a link has been made between the global BER pattern and future risk of idiopathic ventricular fibrillation (VF)

 Avoid diagnosing BER in patients over the age of 50, especially those with risk factors for ischaemic heart disease.